 Pharmacies are easily found in Bahrain, some of which are open 24 hours a day.

 Most medications are readily available at pharmacies.
 If a medicine is not available, the pharmacist should be able to order it in.
 Expats should be aware though that medications available over the counter in their home country may need a prescription in Bahrain, and vice versa.

-Any prescription medicines being brought into Bahrain needs to be accompanied by a letter signed and stamped by a registered medical practitioner, stating that the medicine is for the personal use of the traveller or expat.
+Any prescription medicines being brought into Bahrain need to be accompanied by a letter signed and stamped by a registered medical practitioner.
+This letter must state that the medicine is for the personal use of the traveller or expat.
 It's also advisable to bring a copy of the original prescription.

 Health hazards in Bahrain